conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

 One of the advantages of this approach is that all the changes that we do in every single recipe are automatically available for the Conan client.
-For example, changes to the `recipes/zlib/config.yml` file, are immediately recognized by the Conan client.
+For example, changes to the `recipes/zlib/config.yml` file are immediately recognized by the Conan client.
 If you edit that file and remove all versions but the latest and then we `list` the recipes:

     $ conan list "zlib/*" -r=mycenter